Jeff Dintaman (department head)

 Required for certification to teach Art K-12: Completion of the art major, completion of the K-12 education minor, and student teaching at elementary and secondary levels.
 See education department for K-12 minor requirements.

-Art Management Concentration: To complete the art management concentration a student is required to complete a major in art and a minor in management, or a major in management and a minor in art.
+Art Management Concentration: To complete the art management concentration a student is required to complete a major in art and a minor in management, or a major in management and a minor in art or art history.

 As an introduction to the visual arts, this course takes a global and thematic approach to focus on the way that artists across time and across cultures have engaged issues central to the human condition.
 Offered alternate years.